 ClearCorrect can add attachments and elastics for more power, but they will also make your aligners more visible.

-As we mentioned earlier, your dentist may need to supplement your ClearCorrect treatment with Engagers, tooth-colored buttons that blend in with your teeth fairly well, similar to Invisalign’s Smartforce attachments.
+As we mentioned earlier, your dentist may need to supplement your ClearCorrect treatment with Engagers, tooth-colored buttons that blend in with your teeth fairly well, similar to Invisalign’s SmartForce attachments.
 They can make your aligners more noticeable, but it’s important to keep in mind that no brand of clear aligners is entirely invisible.
 At-home aligner systems can’t incorporate any attachments, which makes their aligners less powerful, but also more discreet.

 Like other clear aligner brands, you should remove ClearCorrect aligners before eating and drinking to avoid staining.